“Twas in another lifetime, one of toil and blood

 The day before Audrey was to move to Washington I went and picked her up in the early afternoon and we spent the day together in my room.
 We talked a while, we laughed a while, and we made love to the sound of Charlie Parker’s saxophone.
 Once that was finished we walked across the bridge in Richmond and had dinner at a cozy cafe next to the park.
 As we sat outside among the grapevine she told me about some of the things she would be doing in our nation’s capitol.
 I wanted to be excited for her and for the great adventure she had worked so hard for, but all I could do was feign smiles and nod.
 I grew quiet and I think she sensed how I was feeling because she stopped talking and we sat there a while just holding hands.
 We walked back across the bridge as the last light faded from the sky and straight up to my room.
 Audrey humored me while I showed her the joys of playing the expansion game “Nazi Zombies.”
 It was good for a few laughs and she dispatched a surprising number of zombies for a novice.
 Then we made love again and held each other as the hours of the night slipped away.
 Finally she gave my arm a gentle squeeze and told me it was time for her to go.
 In the wee small hours of the morning, when the world was fast asleep I drove Audrey home.
 When she got out of the car she leaned back in and gave me one last kiss, I wished her luck and she promised to keep in touch.
 That was it, I put some Paul Simon on and took the scenic route home because I wasn’t ready to sleep.

 Most of the time, when somebody you date says that you can still be friends or keep in touch, it’s a relatively hollow promise neither party expects to keep.
 But, to my surprise, I got an e-mail from Audrey on Labor Day, telling me a bit about her new life in Washington and asking how I was doing.
 More intriguing still, she said that she missed me quite a bit.
-Curious, if this were merely a perfunctory e-mail she would’t have intimated that she still had feelings for me.
-With that last line I surmised that Audrey might be leaving the door open for me, at least I hoped so.
+I mean if this were merely a perfunctory e-mail she would’t have said that, perhaps indicating that she still had feelings for me.
+With that last line I chose to believe that Audrey might be leaving the door open for me, at least a little bit anyway.
 Before she left we had both agreed that a long distance relationship was not sustainable and that when she moved we were both free to see other people.
 But that was the problem, I didn’t want to see anybody else, I wanted to be with Audrey.
 I decided that I was going to write to her, every day, and hope that somehow we could find a way to be together.
 And so it went, we corresponded with one another for hours, day after day, sharing everything from our deepest fears and hopes to what was on TV or what happened at work that day.
 It was beautiful, Audrey is one of the few people I’ve met in my life who, instead of waiting for her turn to talk, genuinely acknowledged what I was saying and gave my words validation.
 It meant the world to me, and I loved her all the more for it.

 The debates I had with myself that December were terrible, fueled in no small part by excessive amounts of alcohol.
 To put this in perspective, I was going through a handle of 70 proof Captain Morgan a week during that period.
 A lifetime’s worth of self-doubt came crashing down upon me as I spent endless hours pacing back and forth across my room late at night, trying to decide what to do.
 On one hand Audrey was living not 20 minutes from the town I grew up in.
 South Orange was the town where my pediatrician had his office so I knew it pretty well.
 At the time my brother was still living in Clifton, New Jersey so I’d actually get a chance to spend real time with him again.
 It wasn’t like I was experiencing tremendous career success in Vermont either, having kicked from one dead end job to another.
 There was nothing financially keeping me here.
 But, on the other side, in the several years since I had moved to Vermont it had become my home.
 I felt much more comfortable with the space and pace up here as opposed to the crowded suburban sprawl and snarled traffic of northern New Jersey.
 More importantly I had my father and step-mother up here.
-My dad has always been my spiritual ballast, the one person whose guidance and support had gotten me through even the darkest nights.
-My dad was such a constant in my life, the person I loved most of all.
-At first I didn’t really feel a connection with my-step mother, there were things that she did that drove me crazy and things I did that drove her crazy.
-But over time we had come to appreciate one another’s talents and sensibilities.
-She stepped into a very difficult situation and provided me with incredible love and support.
-By this time I had come to see her as an essential member of the family.
-If I moved to New Jersey then both of their children would live three hundred miles away, and I didn’t know how to leave them like that.
+I loved them both so much, and if I moved to New Jersey then both of their children would live three hundred miles away, and I didn’t know how to leave them like that.

 For me this was both a joyous affirmation and a heartbreaking moment.
 Audrey was brave enough to put down on paper that she had fallen in love with me, and it was more than I had ever dared to dream.
 But by this time the pendulum was swinging away from moving to New Jersey.
 In my heart I was beginning to understand that I didn’t want to go back, that Vermont was my home now and I wasn’t prepared to leave.
 Goddammit Audrey was all I could ever ask for in a partner, the love of my life but a poisonous combination of indecision and fear of the unknown prevented me from throwing everything to the wind and casting my lot with her.
 We’d made plans for me to drive down to stay with her in South Orange for a weekend in January, when she would take me into New York City for an adventure.
 I felt that I couldn’t wait until then, that it would be cruel to prolong the inevitable now that my mind was seemingly made up.